scalableinternetservices/ucsb_website/index.md

 ## Initial Projects

-There will be four projects in the first five weeks of the course, one per week with the fourth project spanning two weeks.
+There will be four projects in the first five weeks of the course, one per week with the fourth project spanning nearly two weeks.
 These projects will ensure students have the basic knowledge to build and deploy modern, simple, and scalable web services without needing a deep understanding of how the underlying systems enable scalability.
 The first three projects are to be completed individually, and the fourth completed in a pair.

 ## Primary Project